p-DG cyclotomic nilHecke algebras: Introduction

-The first example of the program outlined in \cite{Hopforoots} was given in \cite{KQ} where the authors categorify one half of the small quantum $\mf{sl}_2$ over $ \mathbb{O}_p $ (denoted by $ \dot{u}_{\mathbb{O}_p}(\mf{sl}_2) $).
+Denote the small quantum group for $\mf{sl}_2$ over $ \mathbb{O}_p $ by $ \dot{u}_{\mathbb{O}_p}(\mf{sl}_2) $.
+The first example of the program outlined in \cite{Hopforoots} was given in \cite{KQ} where the authors categorified one half of $ \dot{u}_{\mathbb{O}_p}(\mf{sl}_2) $.
 The nilHecke algebra over a field of characteristic $p$ was equipped with a $p$-nilpotent derivation.
 It is proved that the direct sum of the compact derived categories of $p$-DG modules over all such $p$-DG nilHecke algebras categorify the positive or negative half of this small quantum group.
 One halves of quantum groups usually play special roles in (categorical) representation theory.
 One reason is that, as finite-dimensional representations of $\mf{sl}_2$ can be realized as quotients of certain Verma modules, simple categorical representations of quantum $\mf{sl}_2$ can be realized as specific categorical quotients of the nilHecke algebras known as the \emph{cyclotomic quotients}.
 The story is similar at a prime root of unity.
 Simple $\mf{sl}_2$-modules specialize at $\mathbb{O}_p$ to the (dual) Weyl modules.
 The Weyl modules of highest weight in the range $\{0,1,\dots, p-1\}$ are also categorified by the corresponding cyclotomic nilHecke algebras equipped with the natural quotient $p$-differential.